 If a student's appeal is denied by the Out-of-State Fees Committee, the student may ask to appear in person before the Out-of-State Fees Committee to further clarify his/her position.
 A student wishing to appear in person should file a written request with the Office of the Registrar.
 The request should specify the documentation about which the student intends to speak.

 The University will correct any errors that have occurred in determining eligibility for in-state tuition.
 When a student provides evidence that he/she was eligible for in-state tuition in a prior semester, the student may seek retroactive in-state tuition status and a refund of the out-of-state tuition differential.
-The student should send a written request with supporting documentation to the Office of the Registrar, 150 Administration Building.
+The student should send a written request with supporting documentation to the Office of the Registrar, Hannah Administration Building, 426 Auditorium Road, Room 150, East Lansing, Michigan 48824-2603.

 If a student has accepted a bona fide offer of permanent, full-time employment in Michigan following graduation from the University, the student may seek a refund of the out-of-state tuition differential paid in any semesters falling completely within the twelve (12) months preceding the date of the student's acceptance of the offer of employment.
 Students who received financial aid during this twelve-month period will have their eligibility recalculated and their tuition refund will be reduced by the amount of aid for which they are determined ineligible.